loopandlearn/loopfollowdocs/docs/setup/lf-features.md

 ## Toolbar Tab Customization

-The toolbar at the bottom of the *LoopFollow* screen supports up to 5 tabs, but there are 6 options that could be placed there.
-With version 3.1, the tab display is now customizable.
+The toolbar or tab bar at the bottom of the *LoopFollow* screen is used for rapid access to specific features.
+This navigation feature can support up to 5 tabs, but there are 6 options that could be placed there.
+With version 3.1 and newer, the tabs displayed are customizable.

+??? tip "Historical Tabs (Click to open/close)"
     Historically the 5 tabs were:

     * tab 1: Home
     * tab 2: Alarms or Remote Control
     * tab 3: Snoozer
     * tab 4: Nightscout site
     * tab 5: Settings

-The updated design is that tabs 2 and 4 are optional and tab 5 can be either settings or the hellip; More icon.
+    The updated design is that tabs 2 and 4 are optional and tab 5 can be either settings or the &hellip;&nbsp;More icon.

 The new arrangement is: